camunda/camunda-bpm-assert/README.md

 NOTE: If you have a setUp() method in your test, make sure the very first thing this method does is `super.setUp()`!

 ## Tests that use the JUnit `@Rule` mechanism

+1. Add static import for FluentProcessEngineTests.*;
+1. Add a FluentProcessEngineTestRule to your test class

 ```java
 ...